Skip to content

 modified

 The date the post was last modified.
-Used in the <meta name="last-modified"> tag.
+Used in the <meta name="last-modified"> tag and displayed after the publication date on the post page and in all post listing summaries.
 Accepts the same formats as date.

 modified: 2024-06-01